-- Use our White Label ACH API to send money to that account.
+- Use our white label ACH API to send money (small deposits) to that account

 The deposits sent via bank transfer will show your company name on your customer bank account so they know exactly who the deposit came from.